mcekovic/tennis-crystal-ball/README.md

 - Top Performers - find top performers in both statistics and performance figures
 - 'Big Guns' Timeline - see 'GOAT' points distribution among top players and seasons
 - Best Seasons - find which are really the best seasons of all time based on 'GOAT' points
-- Head-to-Head - see head-to-head between 2 players as well as head-to-head clusters among several players
+- Head-to-Head - see head-to-head between two players as well as head-to-head clusters among several players (i.e. among 'Big 4')

 ### Technology